 Private Hospital Insurance: Brisbane Eye Clinic surgeons provide NO GAP Cataract surgery for patients with the appropriate private health insurance.
 This means that patients will not have to pay any additional costs for the surgeon’s fee.

-Uninsured Pensioner: We offer uninsured pensioners concessional day surgery at private day stay facilities – Peninsula Private Hospital, Kippa Ring and Vision Eye Institute, Auchenflower.
+Uninsured Pensioner: We offer uninsured pensioners concessional day surgery at private day stay facilities – Peninsula Private Hospital, Kippa Ring and River City Day Hospital, Auchenflower.
 The cost for each operation is $2250 plus Medicare rebates.
 This covers the facility, staff, surgeon, anaesthetist, operation drapes, dressings, disposables, monofocal intraocular lens and implantation gel.

-Uninsured Non Pensioner: We also provide uninsured non pensioners a surgery package at private day stay facilities – Peninsula Private Hospital, Kippa Ring and Vision Eye Institute, Auchenflower.
+Uninsured Non Pensioner: We also provide uninsured non pensioners a surgery package at private day stay facilities – Peninsula Private Hospital, Kippa Ring and River City Day Hospital, Auchenflower.
 The cost for each operation is $3000 plus Medicare rebates.
 This covers the facility, staff, surgeon, anaesthetist, operation drapes, dressings, disposables, monofocal intraocular lens and implantation gel.

 The symptoms of a cataract vary from minimal to marked disability and include: